rackspace-cookbooks/cookbook-cloudmonitoring/README.md

 The Chef label is used for the API label, which is used for searching.
 Multiple checks on one entity with the same label in the API are NOT supported.
 The vast majority of objects are passed through to the API.
-The Entity LWRP for the associated entity object must have already been called.
+The Entity RP for the associated entity object must have already been called.
 The API documentation can be found here: [Rackspace Cloud Monitoring Developer Guide: Checks](http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/service-checks.html)

 ### Alarms

-This LWRP interacts with the API to create, and delete alarm API objects.
+This RP interacts with the API to create, and delete alarm API objects.

 | Option | Description | Required | Note |
 | ------ | ----------- | -------- | ---- |